mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 for more information (such as required grants) and troubleshooting tips regarding user account management and client authentication.

+From 23.02.2 onwards, MaxScale will remember the previous password when the password is changed.
+If the fetching of the user account information fails using the new password, it will try the same using the previous one.
+The purpose of this change is to make it a smoother operation to change the password of the service user.
+The steps are now as follows:

+   1. `$ maxctrl alter service MyService password=TheNewPassword`
+   1. `MariaDB [(none)]> set password for TheServiceUser = password('TheNewPassword');

+Since the old password is remembered and used if the new password does not work, it is no longer vital to perform those steps simultaneously.
+However, until the latter step is made, errors will be logged.

 ### `enable_root_user`

 - **Type**: [boolean](#booleans)